-Moving less and eating more in isolation?
+Moving less and eating more while working from home?
 Intermittent fasting (IF) could help you fight the fat without having to worry about overly restrictive diets or calorie counting, writes F45 nutritionist Kim Bowman.

 Working from home poses many problems for the persistent snacker.
 With the kitchen in close quarters, the promise of quick eats – free from the prying eyes of co-workers – can be too much to resist.